sstaub/Ticker/README.md

 ## Example

 Complete example.
-Here we created five timers, you can run it and test the result in the Serial monitor and the on board LED.
+Here we created five timers, you can run it and test the result in the Serial monitor and the onboard LED.

 ```cpp
 #include "Ticker.h"